Morten Wieghorst: Denmark U21

 On 28 February 2011 the Danish Football Association revealed that he would be the successor of Keld Bordinggaard as manager of the Danish national under-21 football team after the 2011 UEFA European Under-21 Football Championship in June that year.
 He continued as manager of FC Nordsjælland until the end of the 2010-11 Danish Superliga and led Nordsjælland to the 2010–11 Danish Cup trophy in one of his last games in charge of the team.

 Assistant to Michael Laudrup at Swansea

 On 7 February 2013, it was reported that he would join Swansea City as an assistant to club manager Michael Laudrup.
 On 4 February 2014, Swansea fired him alongside Michael Laudrup, just three days short of his year anniversary in the job.

 AGF

 On 30 May 2014, he was appointed as the new head coach of AGF.
 He signed a three-year contract.
 He got the team promoted to the Danish Superliga in his first season.
 He was sacked on 5 December 2015 due to a series of bad results in the 2015–16 Danish Superliga.

 AaB

 On 2 January 2017, he became the new manager of AaB in the Danish Superliga.
 He was sacked on 25 November 2018.

+Danish national team

+On 12 June 2019, it was announced that Wieghost would be assistant to Kasper Hjulmand at the Danish national team starting in July 2020.
+In 2023, he extended his contract to 2026.

+When Hjulmand resigned following the UEFA Euro 2024, Wieghorst was made new manager of the national team on a short-term contract running for the rest of 2024.
+He never managed the team in a competitive game, since he had to go on sick leave on 26 August 2024, and he was replaced as caretaker by Lars Knudsen.
+On 24 October 2024, Brian Riemer was announced as new manager of the Danish team with Wieghorst continuing as assistant manager.